-Natural latex is a biological byproduct of the rubber tree plant.
+A latex mattress is made with pure natural latex sap from a rubber tree plant.
 It is sustainably harvested over the course of the tree’s natural lifespan, often upwards of 50 years.
-The organic compound is a thin liquid that can be used to manufacture plush latex foam through processing, heating, and vulcanization.

 These shortcomings, among others, led manufacturers to continue the search for a quality, luxurious, medically beneficial mattress material.
 The result?
 Latex foam mattress materials.

 We all know that when we don’t sleep well, we don’t feel well.
-Medical research backs up our own experience—high-quality sleep lasting seven hours or more is integral to keeping a healthy body and a healthy quality of life, and your mattress can significantly impact your sleep.
-A natural latex mattress can make the difference between unrefreshing sleep and the deep, restorative sleep that promotes health.
-One of the chief reasons this is so is because of its excellent elasticity, and its ability to provide superb pressure relief.
+Medical research backs up our own experience – high quality sleep lasting seven hours or more is integral to keeping a healthy body and a healthy quality of life.

 No matter what your age or state of health, it’s likely that the right latex mattress can benefit your current sleep situation.

-Latex offers a range of improvements over traditional mattresses:
+Latex Mattresses offer a range of improvements over traditional mattresses:

 Body-contouring.
 The same resilience and shape-sustaining properties that give latex its resilience give it an unmatchable ability to contour to your body.
 The foam will compress under your hips and shoulders while extending to support waist and legs.
 The bouncy spring-back of latex creates a surface with quicker reaction time than memory foam, so the mattress contours to your shape with every move you make.